 First, let me say I love the idea of thrift store jewelry jars.
 All the sparkly baubles appeals to my girly sensibilities.
 (For the uninitiated, jewelry jars (or bags) are jewelry odds and ends that are lumped together for sale.
 The containers are sealed and you can’t open them up prior to purchasing.)

-I enjoy watching YouTube videos where folks dump out a jar and show us everything in it… like Angie of Treasured Vintage who is not only sweet and entertaining, but shares a wealth of jewelry knowledge as she sorts through the pieces.
-But, here’s the thing, most of the stuff in the jars is usually junk.
+I enjoy watching YouTube videos where folks dump out a jar and show us everything in it.
+But, here’s the thing, most of the stuff in the jars is junk.
 Items are newer, cheaply made and/or frequently broken, damaged or tangled.

-Now I suppose if you’ve only paid $8 or $14 or even $20 for a jar, there are bound to be enough sellable items so you’ll make your money back and perhaps even make a small profit.
+Now I suppose if you’ve only paid $20 for a jar, there are bound to be enough sellable items so you’ll make your money back and even make a profit.
 And if you’re a crafter you might be able to use some of the bits in a project.
 But most of the items have little value and as a seller of vintage stuff, hold little appeal for me.